KrishanBhasin/security-advice/index.md

     - On Android this needs Enabling first.
 Go to `Settings > Display > Advanced > Lock screen display` and enable `Show lockdown option`.
 Then after you lock your phone, press and hold the power button until the menu comes up and tap `lockdown`

 ## Computer
-Computers are often much less secure, especially Windows computers.
+Computers are less secure than fully up to date phones.
 Generally, avoid using a computer for confidential information where possible (though for many things this is not practical).

 ### Choosing a new computer
-- If you don't need to use a specific Windows application (e.g. Pageplus) then **buy a Chromebook**.
+- If you don't need to use a specific Windows application then **buy a Chromebook**.
 These are _very_ secure, but check the limitations
   - [Check to see](https://support.google.com/chrome/a/answer/6220366?hl=en) when auto-updates end on the chromebook you plan on buying (5 years after the computer first went on sale).
 Once they end you will need a new one
-- If you must use applications like PagePlus then you'll need a Windows computer
+- If you need specific applications, you can use either a Windows or a Mac
-- Macs, though generally more secure than Windows computers, are less secure than Chromebooks and they work with less software than Windows

 ### Updates
-Updates are _essential_ to ensuring your computer stays at least somewhat secure - any criminal worth their salt will be using exploits that target old bugs that have since been fixed.
+Updates are _essential_ to ensuring your computer stays secure.
+As with phones, software updates include security fixes; many attacks use exploits that target old bugs that have since been fixed.
+An unpatched computer leaves you exposed to many kinds of attacks.

 #### Chromebook
 - Chromebooks get five years of updates from the day the computer went on sale